privacybydesign/irma-frontend-packages/examples/browser/yivi-console/README.md

-# Browser YIVI console example
+# Browser Yivi console example

 This package is an example for how to use the `yivi-console` plugin in the web browser.
 See the source of `index.js` for how we use the plugin.